xxcordeau/TIL/README.md

- proj

-Select Issue types from the sidebar navigation on the left.
+ Issue types from the sidebar navigation on the left.

 Choose which issue type’s workflow you would like to edit, then select Edit workflow of that issue type’s screen.